ravil99/4_port_Ethernet_Switch/README.md

 - "Switch clock.png" - all clocks from this project.
 Both external and PLL-generated.
 - "RTL_model.png" - RTL representation of Ethernet switch.
 This can help you to understand the work that was done.
 - "Necessary files.png" - had been described above.
+- "Architecure.pdf" - grafical representation of how 4-port Ethernet switch works.

 Hope this project will be useful for you!
 Have a good day!